 A year earlier in 2014, an audio recording of Turkish officials, including the head of the Security Service (MIT), Deputy Chief of the General Staff, Foreign Minister and the Undersecretary to the Foreign Minister discussing staging an attack on the Tomb of Suleiman Shah (a sovereign piece of Turkish territory) in Syria and using it as a pretext to intervene in Syria were leaked anonymously on YouTube.

-The Turkish Prime Minister Recep Erdogan responded by banning YouTube in Turkey, in affect giving support to the recordings authenticity.
-Now that the Syrian government has the upper hand militarily, gaining back territory and destroying, surrounding or pushing back various Turkish-backed terrorist forces, Turkey may be ready to engineer a new excuse to invade.
+The Turkish Prime Minister Recep Erdogan responded by banning YouTube in Turkey, in effect giving support to the recording’s authenticity.
+Now that the Syrian government has the upper hand militarily, gaining back territory and destroying, surrounding, or pushing back various Turkish-backed terrorist forces, Turkey may be ready to engineer a new excuse to invade.